 Here’s my riff on Syracuse Salt Potatoes Recipe.
 Now that I no longer live in Central New York, the original seems a bit heavy handed to my palate.
 This modern take on the classic tones down the salt and butter and amps up the flavor with garlic and herbs.
 I also toss the spuds on the grill to brown and crunchify them.
 Just don’t call them Syracuse Salt Potatoes.

-2 quarts (1/2 gallon) water
+- 2 quarts water (half gallon)

-2 pounds small Yukon Gold potatoes or other small, waxy or new potatoes
+- 2 pounds small Yukon Gold potatoes or other small, waxy or new potatoes

-4 tablespoons unsalted butter (1/2 stick)
+- 4 tablespoons unsalted butter (1/2 stick)

-2 cloves of freshly pressed garlic
+- 2 cloves garlic freshly pressed

-1) First, read my article on The Science of Potatoes.
+- First, read my article on The Science of Potatoes.

-2) Prep.
+- Prep.
 Wash the potatoes thoroughly, scrubbing them with a scrubby sponge.
 Make sure you get all the soap out of the sponge, please.
 Cut out any bad spots or growing eyes, but leave the skin on.
 Cut them in half and then cut the big chunks smaller so they are about the same size.

-4) Fire up.
+- Fire up.
 Preheat the grill with a 2-zone fire for indirect cooking.

-5) Pour the potatoes into a strainer or colander in the sink.
-Put the hot pot back on the burner and turn it down to medium.
+- Pour the potatoes into a strainer or colander in the sink.
+Put the hot pot back on the burner and turn the heat down to medium.
 Immediately add the butter and melt it.
 Add the garlic to the melting butter and let it cook for about 2 minutes, then add the potatoes.
 After the potatoes add the fresh herbs.
 If you only have dried herbs, add them to the butter with the garlic a minute or two before the potatoes so the oil will moisten them flakes and extract the flavors.

-6) Now toss them on the grill over the medium part of the fire and roll them around until golden and crispy on all sides.
+- Now toss them on the grill over the medium part of the fire and roll them around until golden and crispy on all sides.

-7) Serve.
+- Serve.
 Serve hot, although they will stay warm for quite a while.